Stability and Generalization in Free Adversarial Training: Preliminaries

 \subsection{Adversarial Training}

-In the field of adversarial training, the perturbation set $\Delta$ is usually an $\ltwo$-norm or $\linf$-norm bounded ball of some small radius $\varepsilon$ \citep{szegedy2013intriguing, goodfellow2014explaining}.
-To robustify a neural network, the standard methodology $\algostd$ is to train the network with (approximately) perfectly perturbed samples, both in practice \citep{madry2017towards, rice2020overfitting} and in theory analysis \citep{xing2021algorithmic, xiao2022stability}, which is formally defined as follows:
+In standard applications of adversarial training, the perturbation set $\Delta$ is usually an $\ltwo$-norm or $\linf$-norm bounded ball of some small radius $\varepsilon$ \citep{szegedy2013intriguing, goodfellow2014explaining}.
+To robustify a neural network, the standard methodology $\algostd$ is to train the network with (approximately) perfectly perturbed samples, both in practice \citep{madry2017towards, rice2020overfitting} and in theoretical analysis \citep{xing2021algorithmic, xiao2022stability}, which is formally defined as follows:

 In practice, due to the non-convexity of neural networks, it is computationally intractable to compute the best adversarial attack $\delta = \argmax_{\Tilde{\delta} \in \Delta} h(w,\Tilde{\delta};x)$, but the standard projected gradient descent (PGD) attack \citep{madry2017towards} is widely believed to produce near-optimal attacks, by iteratively projecting the gradient $\nabla_{\delta} h(w, \delta; x)$ onto the set of extreme points of $\Delta$, i.e.,